Board Certified Specialist

 1995 – present.
 Court-appointed Examiner.
 Hennepin County District Court, Mental Health Division.
 Providing examinations and court testimony for involuntary commitment of individuals with mental illness and/or chemical dependency.

-2001 – present.
+2001 – 2017.
 Compensation & Pension Examination Contract Manager.
 Veterans Affairs Medical Center.
 Evaluate veterans who apply for compensation and pension benefits on the basis of posttraumatic stress disorder or other psychological disorder related to military service.

 2013 – present.
 Advisory Board Member (Currently Chair).
 University of Minnesota Press.
 The board is responsible for: